If you need to buy stock, you have a lot of options for brokerages (the people who go and buy it for you).

 I’m not a day trader.
 I do about 10 trades a year.
 I find stocks in companies I like, and I invest for a few years in normal long positions.
 So before I find a company or ETF I’m excited about, I need to do some research.
 I look at analyst opinions, read up on current news, and look at the fundamentals of the company.

 Robinhood, in their search for simplicity, decided to forgo the tools and research you find in other brokerages.
 A lot of it is free and available on the internet, but some reports I only get from my brokerage and I miss those with Robinhood.
+It looks as paying for Robinhood premium will

 No IRAs or retirement accounts